-Have you ever thought about how much German style beer and the beach go together?
+Have you ever thought about how much German-style beer and the beach go together?
 No?
 Me neither.
-But, I'll tell you what: they do.
-Wasserhund (pronounced Vasser-hunt for those of you that are not fluent in german) has quickly become a local favorite in Virginia Beach.
-The name literally means water dog.
+But, I'll tell you what—they do.
+Wasserhund (pronounced vasser-hunt for those of you not fluent in German) has quickly become a local favorite in Virginia Beach.
+The name literally means "water dog."
 And everything on the menu is themed as such.
-The vast majority of the beers on the menu have either a beach themed name or are named after dogs.
+The vast majority of the beers on the menu have either a beach-themed name or are named after dogs.

-Finding the place can be a little difficult as it is off a service road in a busy part of Hilltop.
+Finding the place can be a little difficult, as it is off a service road in a busy part of Hilltop.
 When you walk in you will notice the simple set up.
 The tables are all wood planks on metal stands.
 There is a long bench along the back wall.
-Over the bar there is German to English translation of things you might say at a restaurant.
+Over the bar, there are German-to-English translations of things you might say at a restaurant.

 The main thing that you will notice is how relaxed everyone is.
-The staff is very relaxed and knowledgeable about the menu.
-If you have any questions about a particular beer or are unsure which would be the best for you they are all to help guide you to a choice that you will enjoy.
+The staff are very relaxed and knowledgeable about the menu.
+If you have any questions about a particular beer or are unsure which would be the best for you, they are all there to help guide you to a choice that you will enjoy.

-Wasserhund typically has a wide variety of beers on tap that vary with the season.
-They have light beer, dark beers, wheats, and many seasonal selections.
-To get the best of your trip I recommend a full flight.
-They will bring a 2 oz sample of each beer.
-What is even better is they bring it out on a tray that is shaped like their emblem: a german shepherd dog head.
-Though, they now have more beers on tap an fit in their original tray.
-If you don't want to try all the beers on tap you can do a smaller fight or just ask your server for a sample of a beer or two.
+Wasserhund typically has a wide variety of beers on tap, and they vary with the season.
+They have light beers, dark beers, wheats, and many seasonal selections.
+To get the most out of your visit, I recommend trying a full flight.
+This comes with a 2 oz sample of each beer.
+What is even better is they bring it out on a tray that is shaped like their emblem: a German shepherd dog's head.
+Nowadays, they have more beers on tap than can fit in their original tray, so you may have to pick and choose.
+If you don't want to try all of the beers on tap, you can do a smaller fight or just ask your server for a sample of a beer or two.

-Each time they change the beers on tap I do a full flight so I will know which to order the next time.
-Every few weeks they release a new beer.
-In the winter they have heavier beers, the bacon stout was quite good.
-In the summer they feature lighter beers.
-In the middle of March 2016 they realized a coffee beer (the Haywire Husky) and it was fantastic.
-In fact it was so popular that they added to it to the year round beer list.
-What is really fantastic about it is they partnered with a local coffee company to supply them with freshly roasted coffee beans.
+Each time they change the beers on tap, I do a full flight so that I know what to order on my next visit.
+Every few weeks, they release a new beer.
+In the winter, they have heavier beers—their seasonal bacon stout is quite good.
+In the summer, they feature lighter beers.
+In the middle of March 2016, they came out with a coffee beer (the Haywire Husky), and it was fantastic.
+In fact, it was so popular that they added to it to their year-round beer list.
+What is really fantastic about it is that they partnered with a local coffee company to supply them with freshly roasted coffee beans.

-One of the things I really like about Wasserhund is how focused is on the community.
+One of the things I really like about Wasserhund is how community-focused it is.
 The Haywire Husky is brewed with coffee beans that have been locally roasted.
-There is usually at last one beer on tap that was made in collaboration with one other, sometimes two, other microbreweries in the area.
+There is usually at least one beer on tap that was made in collaboration with one—or sometimes even two—other microbreweries in the area.

-I have never been disappointed with any of the pizza's I have tried.
-I did try one of the desserts once and I didn't think it was anything too special.
+I have never been disappointed with any of the pizzas I have tried.
+I did try one of the desserts once, and I didn't think it was anything too special.
 It wasn't bad, but I wouldn't order it again.
-They used to have about 4 different dessert options, but currently they only have one.
+They used to have about four different dessert options, but currently, they only have one.
 Perhaps they are working on redoing that part of the menu.
-To be honest, I don't really think of sweets with my beer.
-I would much rather enjoy my beer with a pizza and if I was craving something sweet after my meal I would head over to the frozen yogurt bar down the street.
+To be honest, I don't really think of sweets as going well with beer.
+I would much rather enjoy my beer with a pizza, and if I was craving something sweet after my meal, I would head over to the frozen yogurt bar down the street.

 Find yourself as the designated driver for the night?
 Wasserhund has you covered.
 They provide free non-alcoholic drinks to all DDs and children.